 How Long Do They Take To Grow?

-Pumpkins take about 90 to 120 days to grow, depending on the variety.
+Depending on the variety, pumpkins take about 90 to 120 days to grow.

-That said, there are some experienced gardeners tips that can help them grow a little faster.
-For example, it is vital that you plant them in a sunny spot and water them regularly.
+That said, there are some things you can do to help them grow a little faster.
+For example, it is vital to plant them in a sunny spot and water them regularly.

-Adding compost or manure to the soil will also give it a nutrient boost.
+Adding compost or manure to the soil will also boost its nutrients.

 Fertilizer Requirements